EddOliver/BBM-Bridge-Baby-Monitor/README.md

 1.10.
 We have made the initial setup for the Ultra96.

-## Accelerometer configuration in the Arduino Curie:
+## Accelerometer configuration for the Arduino 101:

-2. For this project this sensor was used because it was the sensor that we had at hand, it is also more interesting to show the integration of an Arduino 101 to a solution of this type.
+2. For this project the sensor on board of the Arduino 101 was used because it was the sensor that we had at hand, it is also more interesting to show the integration of an Arduino 101 to a solution of this type.

 **PD.
 It is also possible and reccomended to use any other Accelerometer or IMU and connect it directly to the Raspberry Pi Zero W that we will configure later.
 IMU's are expensive so we used what was at hand**